hirvaDhandhukia/javascript-practice/02-counter/README.md

 ## Things i learned here:
 1. currentTarget event property of JavaScript
-2. using forEach loop for iterating over buttons as to have a more effective approach instead of just making 3 different functions for all 3 buttons.
+2. using forEach loop for iterating over buttons to have a more effective approach instead of just making 3 different functions for all 3 buttons.